Good to drive alternative to the mainstream offerings

 Inside, it receives red highlights and an updated head-up display that features an additional turbo boost gauge, which should appeal to enthusiastic drivers.
 Weight is down to 970kg (from 1050kg for the previous-generation Sport), which means power-to-weight ratio is improved – so it should be faster.
 No performance figures have been announced.

 It's powered by a 1.4-litre Boosterjet turbocharged four-cylinder petrol engine shared with the Suzuki Vitara S. Power output is 138hp.
 Suzuki says the ride and handling set-up was developed on UK roads, which promises much.
 Stay tuned to Parkers for a first drive, late in 2017.

 The Parkers Verdict

 In a nutshell, this is a fun car to drive, and one which promises reliability and dependability to complement its sportiness.
 Although it’s not as cheap as the previous-generation Swift, it’s still good value, and is available in three equipment levels, which are all generously appointed, as well as a number of interesting optional extras.

 Although it features evolutionary styling, the new Swift is a big step over its likeable predecessor, and heads somewhere near to the head of its class.
 Certainly, in terms of driving experience (in Boosterjet form especially), it gives the 2009-17 Ford Fiesta a run for its money.

-It’s roomier, more economical and is blessed with more style than the old model – if it’s cheap enough, it could end up being an uncommonly good supermini for a bargain price.
+It’s roomier, more economical and is blessed with more style than the old model – an uncommonly good supermini for a bargain price.